-The hours of sale are dependent on whether they are selling for off or on-premise consumption.
+The sale hours depend on whether they are selling for off or on-premise consumption.
 On-premise sales are legal from 6 a.m. or 8 a.m. until 2 a.m.
 Off-premise sales are legal from 6 a.m. until 11 p.m. or midnight.

 Breweries and brewpubs can sell and fill growlers.
 Alcohol delivery is also an option.

 Alcohol delivery is incredibly convenient.
 Unfortunately, some states make it more of a hassle than it’s worth.
 It used to be that many states didn’t even allow alcohol delivery.
 Luckily, Hawaii allows it.

 You can get beer delivered in Hawaii with a few restrictions:

 - Upon delivery, the customer must sign for the delivery